 Mixed accounts

 This update makes taxable accounts easier to set up.
-Review your taxable accounts under My Plan > Accounts and Assets to confirm they’re categorized correctly.
+Review your taxable accounts under My Plan > Assets and Debts to confirm they’re categorized correctly.

 If you have any additional questions, please reach out to the Support team using the Chat function in the bottom right corner of your plan.